Luthaf/rascaline/CONTRIBUTING.rst

 - ``--package rascaline-c-api`` to run tests defined in the rascaline-c-api crate (the C API implementation)

-Also, you can run individual python environment tets using `Tox`_ if you wish to test only specific functionalities, for example:
+Also, you can run individual python tests using `tox`_ if you wish to test only specific functionalities, for example:

 .. code-block:: bash